 I didn’t know what they were talking about so I asked, “What kind of planet is it?”

-Tammy answered, “It’s an over-populated, metropolitan planet and it’s known to house the galaxy’s biggest black-market for anything illegal.”
+Tammy answered, “It’s an over-populated, metropolitan planet known to house the galaxy’s biggest black-market.”

 Kiko asked another question, “The third stone is there?”

-“Yes,” Tammy brought up a map of the section of the galaxy we were at.
+“Yes,” Tammy brought up a map.
 “I’ve been scanning for the two remaining stones while we were on Tizarr.”
 The section panned out to show a blinking planet and zoomed in to enlarge it.
 It was a rather dark planet.
 “The closest one is on Glutvagant.”

 “Do you know where the last one is at?”
 Rei asked.
-Tammy paused and then zoomed to a distant planet on the edge of the galaxy, a lot further than the distance from where we were at to Glutvagant.
-It was two planets next to each other flashing this time.
+Tammy paused and then zoomed to a distant planet on the edge of the galaxy.
+It’s a lot further than the distance from where we were to Glutvagant.
+There were two planets next to each other flashing this time.
 “There’s two?
 What planets are those?”